255 Pitt Street,

 No one has favorited this theater yet

 Located in Sydney city centre.
 Built in 1896 by George Adams and attached to his Tattersalls Hotel, the Palace Theatre was a mini-opera house in looks and a vaudeville-variety house by trade.
-Originally designed in a Moorish style by architect C. Backhouse, the Palace Theatre had its auditorium completely redone by architectural firm Ballantyne and Hare in 1923.
+Originally designed in a Moorish style by architect Clarence Backhouse, the Palace Theatre had its auditorium completely redone by architectural firm Ballantyne and Hare in 1923.
 Gone were the Moorish embellishments and in was the popular Classical Revival look.

-From the depression to World War II, the Palace Theatre operated as a cinema, managed by Hoyts Theatres.
+From the Depression to World War II, the Palace Theatre operated as a cinema, managed by Hoyts Theatres.
 It was home to family films, like the Fox made Shirley Temple films, and post-war it went British, with the Wilcox-Neagle films of love among the upper classes.

-As city theatres closed in the multiplex era the Palace Theatre reverted to live theatre use before it was demolished along with Tattersalls Hotel in 1970.
+As city theatres closed in the multiplex era the Palace Theatre briefly reverted to live theatre use before it was demolished along with Tattersalls Hotel in 1970.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 A picture of the Palace Theatre in Sydney, taken sometime between 1927 and 1931, can be seen here.

 Many more pictures of the theatre can be found in a photo essay by Prof. Ross Thorne at http://www.rossthorne.com/downloads/Palace_theatre.pdf

 Prior to “The Palace’s” demolition in 1970, it reverted to live theatre.
 This document gives an idea on other features of the theatre, https://dictionaryofsydney.org/entry/palace_theatre.